 The Company's reporting currency is the U.S. dollar.
 The functional currency of the Company's subsidiary located in Australia is the Australian Dollar.
 Balance sheets prepared in the functional currencies are translated to the reporting currency at exchange rates in effect at the end of the accounting period, except for stockholders' equity accounts, which are translated at rates in effect when these balances were originally recorded.
 Revenue and expense accounts are translated using a weighted-average rate during the year.
 The resulting foreign currency translation adjustments are recorded as a separate component of accumulated other comprehensive loss in the accompanying consolidated balance sheets.
-Foreign exchange translation gain for the year ended December 31, 2020 was \$9,000 and loss for the year ended December 31, 2019 was \$14,000.
+Foreign exchange translation loss for the year ended December 31, 2021 was \$5,000 and gain for the year ended December 31, 2020 was \$9,000.